A new identity of Dickson polynomials: Exceptionality of

 \section{Exceptionality of $C(x)$}

-A polynomial $P(x)\in\F_r[x]$ is said to be {\it exceptional} over a finite field $\F_r$ if it induces a permutation on $K$ for infinitely many extension fields $K=\F_{r^m}$.
+A polynomial $P(x)\in\F_r[x]$ is said to be {\it exceptional} over a finite field $\F_r$ if it induces a permutation on ${\cal E}$ for infinitely many extension fields ${\cal E}=\F_{r^m}$.
 It was proved in \cite{CM} that $C(x)$ and some related polynomials are exceptional over $\F_2$ when $n$ is odd.
-Specifically, $C(x)$ induces a permutation on $\F_{2^m}$ if and only if $m$ and $n$ are relatively prime.
-The first polynomials in this family were found by P.\ M\" uller with $q=8$, degree~28.
-M\"uller's search was motivated by some deep work by Fried, Guralnick and Saxl suggesting that new examples of permutation polynomials might be found in characteristic~$p=2$ or~$p=3$ having degree $(q/2)(q-1)$, where $q=p^n$ and $n$ is odd.
+Specifically, $C(x)$ induces a permutation on $\F_{2^m}$ iff $(2m,n)=1$.
+The first polynomials in this family were found by P.\ M\" uller \cite{Muller} with $q=8$, degree~28.
+M\"uller's search was motivated by some deep work by Fried, Guralnick and Saxl suggesting that new examples of exceptional polynomials might be found in characteristic~$p=2$ or~$p=3$ having degree $(q/2)(q-1)$, where $q=p^n$ and $n$ is odd.

 In this section we give a new proof that $C(x)$ is exceptional.
 We emphasize that the next proposition is known, and only the proof is new.